24 Failed Fast-Food Chains That Are Gone Forever

-White Tower Hamburgers was founded by a father and son team in Milwaukee in 1926 as a blatant White Castle rip-off, right down to the white fortress-like buildings and similar menu.
+White Tower Hamburgers was founded by a father and son team in Milwaukee in 1926 as a blatant White Castle rip-off, right down to the white fortress-like buildings and a similar menu.
 In fact, the chains were so similar that White Castle successfully sued White Tower around 1930 and forced the chain to alter its aesthetic.
 Miraculously, White Tower survived the lawsuit and peaked at 230 locations in the 1950s, but the last one shuttered in 2004.

 Minnie Pearl's Chicken

-Since well-known country singer Minnie Pearl lent her name to this chicken chain in the 1960s, business quickly boomed and at one point there were over 500 locations across the country.
-However, overexpansion, poor management, and run-ins with the U.S. Securities and Exchange Commission over accounting irregularities all contributed to the chain’s demise.
-By the late 1960s, Minnie Pearl’s was no more.
+After well-known country singer Minnie Pearl lent her name to this chicken chain in the 1960s, the business quickly boomed and at one point there were over 500 locations across the country.
+However, overexpansion, poor management, and run-ins with the U.S. Securities and Exchange Commission over accounting irregularities all contributed to the chain's demise.
+By the late 1960s, Minnie Pearl's was no more.

 Yankee Doodle Dandy

 With a patriotic name, Yankee Doodle Dandy restaurants became fixtures in and around Chicago in the mid-1970s.
 At one point, the Burger King-esque chain had as many as 27 restaurants around Illinois, but by the early 1980s, the chain was finished.

 And for more, check out these 108 most popular sodas ranked by how toxic they are.